texas-2036/health_reporting_tool/markdown/aging/conditions/mental_health.md

-In 2018, 8.7% of Texans age 65 and older reported their mental health was not good 14 or more days in the past 30 days in 2018.
-This ranked Texas seniors at 38th in the nation on this measure of frequent mental distress.
+Among Texans age 65 and older, 8.7% reported their mental health was not good 14 or more days in the past 30 days.
+This ranked Texas seniors at 38th in the nation on this measure of frequent mental distress and 11th among Texas 2036 peer states.

 Frequent mental distress is a measure based on self-reported poor mental health days.
 The measure aims to capture the population experiencing persistent, and likely severe, mental health issues, which may have a significant impact on health-related quality of life and overall wellness.
 There is a strong relationship between the 14-day period and clinically diagnosed mental disorders, such as depression and anxiety.